yanx27/Pointnet_Pointnet2_pytorch/README.md

 | PointNet++ (Original) | **91.9** |
 | PointNet++ (Pytorch) | 91.8 |

+* Train Pointnet with 0.001 learning rate in SGD, 24 batchsize and 141 epoch can gain results above.
+* Train Pointnet++ with 0.001 learning rate in SGD, 12 batchsize and 45 epoch can gain results above.

 ## Training for Part Segmentation
 ### PointNet
 * python train_partseg.py --model_name pointnet